swcarpentry/good-enough-practices-in-scientific-computing/index.md

     This is especially useful for isolating bugs in software.
 *   It can manage concurrent changes from many different collaborators much better than the alternatives.
-*   Portals like GitHub make projects discoverable.
+*   Portals like GitHub make projects discoverable, greatly enhancing reproducibility.

+### Version control for data?
-Raw data should be backed up,
+Data should be backed up,
 but may or may not be a good candidate for version control.
+The size of data sets can be a problem.
 If a file is small,
 placing it in a version control repository facilitates reproducibility.
 On the other hand,
 today's version control systems are not designed to handle megabyte-sized files, never mind gigabytes, though support for them is emerging.

-Very large data sets,
+Raw data should not change (and therefore should not require version tracking).
+Putting synthesized / modified data sets into version control may not be necessary if you can re-generate these files from raw data and data-cleaning scripts (scripts which are definitely under version control!).

+The format of your data may not be amenable to version control.
+Version control is designed to work with text files where the lines are in a specific order (such as a document, or source code).
+Binary files (such as HDF5) can be put in a version control system, but you won't be able to see specific changes.
+Similarly, tabular data (such as csv files), can be put in version control, but changing the order of the rows would create a big change for the version control system, even though the data itself has not changed.

-or those subject to legal restrictions which prohibit sharing, should therefore not be put in a version control repository.
+Finally, researchers dealing with data subject to legal restrictions that prohibit sharing (such as medical data),  should be careful not to put data in public version control systems.
+Some institutions may provide access to private version control systems, so it is worth checking with your IT department.

 ## Manuscripts